-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Denver International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Denver International Airport.

 What to Expect

-Denver International is a large, modern airport that houses a main landside Terminal (Jeppesen) for ticketing and security, which is connected to three concourses ( A, B and C).
+Denver International Airport (code: DEN) is a large, modern airport that houses a main landside Terminal (Jeppesen) for ticketing and security, which is connected to three concourses ( A, B and C).
 Concourse A is connected directly to Jeppesen and can be accessed by a pedestrian bridge or underground train, while access from Jeppesen to Concourses B and C requires the underground train.
 Some gates are accessible only by shuttle, requiring waiting in another long line once you are airside.
-There are plenty of dining, shopping and services options airside, and some in Jeppesen, though only an Einstein Bros Bagels in C Gates are open 24 hours a day.
+There are plenty of dining, shopping and service options airside, and some in Jeppesen.
+There are no 24-hour food options.
 The airport’s free WiFi helps pass the time.
-For more comfort, there are several lounges that economy class passengers can access for a fee.
-See Airport Lounges in the airport guide below for locations and rates.
+For more comfort, there are several lounges that economy-class passengers can access for a fee.
+See Airport Lounges in the guide below for locations and rates.

-Airport staff and security are generally tolerant of sleepers and there is plenty of space throughout the airport to spread out, though the seating is not considered especially comfortable for sleeping due to armrests and other limitations.
+Airport staff and security are generally tolerant of sleepers.
+There is plenty of space throughout the terminal to spread out, though the seating is not considered especially comfortable for sleeping due to armrests and other limitations.
 Those with travel mats can easily find relatively private floor space.
-Among spots noted by reviewers as being conducive to sleep were upper levels of Concourses, A, B and C; comfortable benches in Concourse B; and other sporadic arm-free seating in the other terminals.
-Explore our guide to sleeping in Denver Airport or read some traveller reviews for more tips.
+Among the spots reviewers noted as conducive to sleep were upper levels of Concourses A, B and C; comfortable benches in Concourse B; and other sporadic arm-free seating in the other terminals.
+Explore our guide to sleeping in Denver Airport or read traveller airport reviews for more tips.
 For uninterrupted sleep, there is a hotel next to Jeppesen and other nearby hotels within a quick shuttle ride away.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.